-Reduction: 2H+(aq) + 2e- H2(g)
+Reduction: 4H+(aq) + 4e- 2H2(g)

-The hydrogen gas can be collected and stored for use at a later time in a (PEM) fuel cell.
+The hydrogen gas can be collected and stored for use at a later time in a (PEM) fuel cell (Figure 1).

 Part II of this experiment involves using the stored hydrogen gas as a fuel to produce electricity to power a fan.
 The fuel cell used in this experiment is a PEM fuel cell.
 The PEM fuel cell is like a battery, in that it creates electricity through a chemical reaction that involves the transfer of electrons.
 In the PEM fuel cell, the half reactions are as follows: